spider863644/Hacking-Tools/README.md

 # Hacking-Tools<br>
-Hacking Tools is a all in one hacking script which help Users in Hacking
+Hacking Tools is a all in one hacking script which help Users in Hacking<br>
+If you are a termux user, kindly install sudo or you root your phone
 <h3>FEAUTURES</h3>
 [+]Social Media Hacking<br>
 [+]Information Gathering<br>